-Most freelancers should park 30%–40% of their gross revenue.
+Most freelancers should save 30%–40% of their gross revenue on a monthly basis.
 Where you land inside that range depends on:

 - your Social Security